Our international strategy, our global ambitions, and how we're planning to achieve them.

 Through these networks we raise the voice of cities in international negotiations for example on the climate emergency and migration.

-We partner to access international funding and we gain new insights into how peer cities around the world tackle the challenges we face.
+- gain new insights into how peer cities around the world tackle the challenges we face

 We also work closely with global institutions such as: